AARP® Credit Card from Chase

 When it comes to applying for Chase credit cards, you need to be familiar with the 5/24 rule.
 In short, for many of their cards, you won’t be approved if you’ve opened five or more personal credit cards within the last 24 months.
 There are exceptions, of course, and the AARP credit card is one of them.

 The good news is that your likelihood of approval for the AARP card is not dependent on how many card accounts you’ve opened recently.
 If you’ve opened five or more cards in the last two years, you could still be approved for this card.
 Keep in mind, however, that if you do sign up for the Chase AARP card, it will count toward your 5/24 total.

 This is a loophole, but no, you don’t have to be an AARP member in order to get this card.
-And unlike the Costco credit card, signing up for the AARP card won’t automatically enroll you in AARP membership.
+And unlike the Costco Anywhere Visa® Card by Citi, signing up for the AARP card won’t automatically enroll you in AARP membership.
 Keep in mind, however, that this card is targeted for AARP members, so you may later be solicited to join the club.

 If approved, you’ll be rewarded with a 0% introductory APR for your first 12 billing cycles.
 As long as you make at least the minimum payment on time each month, you won’t be subject to interest charges on your card.
 After that, the interest rate will revert to the standard rate based on your creditworthiness.